 Le Tissier Arms

 If you are called 'Le God' at an originally religious club, you are a big one.
 Matthew Le Tissier, shadow striker from the island of Guernsey, was awarded this honour.
-Le Tissier played for Southampton for almost his entire career and achieved something of a saint in the city through his many goals and undying loyalty to the Saints.
+Le Tissier played for Southampton for almost his entire career and achieved hero status in the city through his many goals and undying loyalty to the Saints.
 A pub was even named after him, Le Tissier Arms on Chapel Road, near St Mary's Stadium.
 For reasons incomprehensible to us, the name was later changed to the blander Chapel Arms, but luckily it's still a proper Southampton pub, filling up with football fans before home games.

 St. Mary's footbridge